What is granuloma inguinale?

 Granuloma inguinale is thought to be spread through sexual contact with an infected individual.
 More specifically, this contact involves exposure to bacteria from the open sores or lesions in the genital area.

 Granuloma inguinale is effectively treated with antibiotics.
 Response to treatment should be evident within 7 days and total healing usually occurs within 3 to 5 weeks.

 Without treatment, granuloma inguinale can result in serious damage to the sex organs and the disease may also spread to other parts of the body.

 Not having sex is the only sure way to avoid getting granuloma inguinale or any other STD.
 Otherwise, limiting the number of one’s sexual partners reduces the chance of being exposed.
 Using condoms correctly with all partners will decrease the possibility of becoming infected.
 If you think you are infected, avoid any sexual contact until you have visited a doctor, hospital or STD clinic.
 If you are infected, notify your sex partners immediately so they can be tested and treated.

-If you have any Other questions on HIV/AIDS or any sexually transmitted disease, please call the Virginia STD/AIDs Hotline: (800) 533 – 4148
+- If you have questions about any sexually transmitted disease, including granuloma inguinale, please call the Virginia Disease Prevention Hotline at 1-800-533-4148.